-With Mark and Jay Duplass, Xan developed and serves as an Executive Producer of HBO anthology series ROOM 104.
-She produced BLUE JAY with Mel Eslyn, starring Sarah Paulson and Mark Duplass, which premiered at TIFF 2016.
-Xan also produced the Duplass Brothers' first commercial in 2015.
+With Mark and Jay Duplass, Xan developed and serves as an Executive Producer of HBO's ROOM 104.
+She also produced BLUE JAY with Mel Eslyn, starring Sarah Paulson, which premiered at TIFF and sold to Netflix.
+Xan produced the Duplass Brothers first commercial in 2015.

-Xan's directorial debut, Andrew Bird: Fever Year, premiered at Lincoln Center with the New York Film Festival and screened in more than 90 festivals.
-Described by The Hollywood Reporter as a "gently illuminating look at a brilliant maverick musician... captured with grace and delicacy," Fever Year received nine awards.
+After its world premiere at the New York Film Festival and Lincoln Center, Xan's directorial debut Andrew Bird: Fever Year premiered screened in more than 90 festivals, taking home nine awards.
+The film is described by The Hollywood Reporter as a "gently illuminating look at a brilliant maverick musician... captured with grace and delicacy."

 Xan is a producer of the award-winning Kartemquin Films (Hoop Dreams) release Milking the Rhino, which filmed in Kenya and Namibia and screened on five continents.
 She served as Outreach Director for Prisoner of Her Past, directed by Gordon Quinn.
 Her Mormon Movie/Working Title, a co-production in progress with Kartemquin, is inspired by dramatic religious educational films her mother starred in while a student at Brigham Young University during the 1960s.

 “There is no ‘foot in the door.’
 You’re the door.”

 Xan is a popular featured speaker on a wide range of topics.
 She’s been the guest of Nike, HBO, the Academy of Motion Picture Arts & Sciences, SXSW, Film Independent, NALIP, Waggener Edstrom, Wake Forest University, Seattle University, the Yukon High School of Fine Arts, Columbia College, Northwestern University, the School of the Art Institute of Chicago, DePaul University, and many others.